District of Columbia

 • In Person: Election Day Registration & Voting Tue Jun 4, 2024

-To register to vote in DC, you must meet all of the following criteria:
+To register to vote in DC, a person must meet all of the following criteria:

-• – Be at least 16 years old (you must be 18 to actually vote in the general election)
+• Be at least 16 years old (however, to vote in a primary, the registered voter must be at least 18 years old by the upcoming general election)

 Registered voters: do not need to present identification or proof of residence to vote.
 However, voters are encouraged to take some form of identification with them to vote in case it is needed.

-Registering in person during early voting or on election day: If you plan to register in person during the early voting period or on Election Day, you will need to provide proof of residence that shows your name and current DC address.
+Registering in person during early voting or on election day: If a voter is planning to register in person during the early voting period or on Election Day, they will need to provide proof of residence that shows their name and current D.C. address.
 Acceptable forms of proof of residence include:

 • Current and valid government-issued photo identification